wlandau/parallelRemake/README.md

 ```

 With `write_step` defined, let's begin the example in earnest.
-Data generation, data analysis, etc. is encoded in `code.R` below.
+Functions to generate data, analyze data, etc. are encoded in `code.R` below.

 ```
 # Functions to generate datasets